ChrisChinchilla/chrischinchilla.com/CV.md

 summarise my work experience and history into a CV is always challenging.

-Below are chronologically the most recent and relevant projects I have worked on.
-This shows my credentials, but if you need more, I can supply them on request.
+Below are chronologically the most recent and relevant projects I have worked on, I can supply them on request.

-My years of experience organising user groups, training days, and managing small developer teams make me suitable for developer evangelist, training, or writer roles.
+My years of experience organising user groups, training days, and managing small developer teams make me suitable for community, evangelist, training, or writer roles.

 ## Accomplishments